SEA-PLM 2024 Fact Sheet

 List

-Cambodia, Lao PDR, Malaysia, Myanmar, Philippines, Viet Nam, Timor Leste
+Cambodia, Lao PDR, Malaysia, Myanmar, Philippines, Viet Nam.
+Timor-Leste withdrew from the final report and dataset public release.

 Target population

-All students enrolled in the grade that represents five years of schooling, counting from the first year of ISCED Level 1, referred to in SEA-PLM as
+All students enrolled in the grade that represented five years of schooling, counting from the first year of ISCED Level 1, referred to in SEA-PLM as Grade 5

 Sample